scipy-conference/scipy_proceedings/papers/jyotika_singh/jsingh.rst

      +-----------+------------+------------+------------+

 3. Music genre classifier using the GTZAN :cite:`tzanetakis:2001`:
-Trained on SVM classifier using gammatone frequency cepstral coefficients (GFCC), mel frequency cepstral coefficients (MFCC), spectral and chroma features to classify music into 10 genre classes - blues, classical, country, disco, hiphop, jazz, metal, pop, reggae, rock.
-Confusion matrix has scores as shown in :ref:`music-genre`.
+Trained on SVM classifier using Gammatone Frequency Cepstral Coefficients (GFCC), Mel Frequency Cepstral Coefficients (MFCC), spectral features, and chroma features to classify music into 10 genre classes - blues, classical, country, disco, hiphop, jazz, metal, pop, reggae, rock.
+The confusion matrix produces results as shown in :ref:`music-genre`.

-.. table:: Confusion matrix for music genre classification pre-trained model. :label:`music-genre`
+.. table:: Confusion matrix for music genre classification pre-trained model. (numbers are in % of all samples, and the same no. of samples are considered for each class) :label:`music-genre`
     :class: w

     +----------+----------+----------+----------+----------+----------+----------+----------+----------+----------+----------+